ramantehlan/blog/content/post/2020/gsoc/progress-report-2.md

 It’s been a while that I have shared my progress on nteract play.
 That’s because I was on a 15 days break for my exams, so couldn’t update sooner, but I believe, better late than never, so here is my progress so far with nteract-play.
 </p>

-In my last blog, I talked about two main tasks,
+In my last blog, I talked about two main tasks:

-1. Developing the project using a blueprint I created in Figma.
+1. Developing the project using a blueprint created in Figma.
 2. Integrating Github API in nteract play.

 <p style="text-align: justify;">